Quansight-Labs/free-threaded-compatibility/docs/porting.md

 - may, if there are C extensions involved, crash the interpreter in multithreaded use in ways that are impossible on the GIL-enabled build

-Because of the GIL, attempting to parallelize many workflows using the Python [threading](https://docs.python.org/3/library/threading.html) module will not produce any speedups, so thread safety issues that are possible even with the GIL are not hit often since users do not make use of threading as much as other parallelization strategies.
+Attempting to parallelize many workflows using the Python [threading](https://docs.python.org/3/library/threading.html) module will not produce any speedups on the GIL-enabled build, so thread safety issues that are possible even with the GIL are not hit often since users do not make use of threading as much as other parallelization strategies.
 This means many codebases have threading bugs that up-until-now have only been theoretical or present in niche use cases.
 With